Walugogo VHS — Entry to a Legacy Institution

 The Seed is Planted

-Rooted in the vision of Chief Founder Menya Zirabamuzaale, this institution began as a community primary school bearing his name — a tribute to the man who believed the children of Busoga deserved more.
-Built with the collective will of local families and the foresight of leaders who understood that education was the highest form of investment, the school laid the intellectual, moral, and civic foundation for everything that followed.
+Conceived by Hon.
+Magoola Beatrice Zirabamuzaale to immortalise the legacy of her father, Owek.
+Menya Kibeedi Zirabamuzaale, this institution began as a community primary school bearing his name.
+Built with the collective will of local families and the foresight of a daughter who refused to let her father's belief in education die with him — the school laid the intellectual and civic foundation for everything that followed.

-Milestone: First pupils enrolled from the surrounding parishes — a community's dream made real
+Milestone: First pupils enrolled from the surrounding parishes — a daughter's tribute to her father made real

 Phase II